MauricioG5/OpenCV_ImageProcessing/README.md

 Then run this command to make the compilation wich will generate *build* and *devel* folders, needed to run the program.

 > catkin_make

-This project is intended to detect the face and eyes of a person getting the images from PC camera and sending it through a ROS topic.
-OpenCV 2.4.9 is the library that will be used for doing it.

 ## Templates